mrf345/usb-resetter/README.md

 <img width='35%' src='https://usb-resetter.github.io/images/logo.png' />
 </p>
 <h3 align='center'>
 USB resetting is the closest equivalent to physically unplugging and re-plugging a USB device. you might ask , How is that useful ?
 In my case, it helps with accessing my slightly damaged old USB external hard drive after a mount in unix-like OSes without any i/o issues.
-There most be more, that it can help with.
+There must be more, that it can help with.
 So try it to know.
 </h3>
 <hr />
 <p align='center'>